billsix/cprogrammingbook/doc/06-Structs.rst

 explicitly noted by the Standard with regard to switch statements, where providing initializers in declarations cannot be of any use;
-this is because a declaration is not linguistically a ‘statement’ and only statements may be labelled.
+this is because a declaration is not linguistically a ‘statement’ and only statements may be labeled.
 As a result it is not possible for initializers in switch statements ever to be executed, because the entry to the block containing them must be below the declarations!